-Esri provides demographics data from the American Community Survey (ACS) for the U.S. and Puerto Rico.
+Esri provides demographics data from the American Community Survey (ACS) for the United States and Puerto Rico.

 Esri's ACS data provides much of the information previously available through the decennial census.
-ACS uses a continuous measurement or "rolling" sample, in which a small percent of the population is sampled every month.
-The ACS is updated and released more frequently than the decennial census—every year instead of every ten years.
+ACS uses a continuous measurement, or rolling, sample, in which a small percentage of the population is sampled every month.
+The ACS is updated and released more frequently than the decennial census—every year instead of every 10 years.
 Smaller sample sizes and variable collection times have introduced a margin of error into their estimates.
-ACS data categories offered by Esri include the following:
+ACS data categories provided by Esri include the following:

-- Households—Total households, tenure, families, poverty status, rent, vehicles available, mortgage status
+- Households—Total households, tenure, families, poverty status, rent, vehicles available, and mortgage status

-- Housing—Total housing units, number of units in structure, year built
+- Housing—Total housing units, number of units in structure, and year built

 - Health Insurance, public assistance income